ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/working_group/core_team.md

-# OPEN SCIENCE Guidebook for Neuroscientist Team
+# Open Science Guidebook for Neuroscientists Team

 Meet the people behind the project!